 What is Workers' Compensation Insurance?

 Workers' Compensation Insurance protects workers in case they get injured on the job.
-Roughly one hundred years ago, the only salary and medical compensation a worker could receive in case of injury was through legal action against their employers.
-Today, WCI compensates a worker's salary if they cannot work due to injury.
 It helps employers cover medical and therapy bills for their injured employees.
 Employers pay industry and revenue-dependent premiums to their provincial WCB collectively.
 This helps protect employees, and keep businesses financially stable.
 Without WCI coverage, employers face serious fines, retroactive premiums, and compensation fees to cover for their employee's injuries.

 A company who employs contract workers, subcontractors, and any other type of worker is required by law to have WCI for its employees, unless these employees have WCI covered by another company.
 Sole proprietors without employees are not obligated to have WCI.
 They can opt for personal coverage options instead.